nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 of health or morals, or for the protection of the rights and freedoms of others.

+- Pretty much the same as [Article 12](https://nikmeiser.github.io/cipp/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.html#article-12) from the Universal Declaration of Human Rights
+- Unlike Article 12, however, it also some limits on these rights in the interests of public safety and the rights of others

+#### Article 10
+> 1. Everyone has the right to freedom of expression.
+This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.
+This Article shall not prevent States from requiring the licensing of broadcasting, television or cinema enterprises.
+> 2. The exercise of these freedoms, since it carries with it duties and responsibilities, may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary.

+- Supports and expands upon [Article 19](https://nikmeiser.github.io/cipp/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.html#article-19) of the Universal Declaration of Human Rights
+- Just like Article 8 above, this right is not absolute and can be limited under certain specific circumstances

 ## 1.3 Early laws and regulation
 ## 1.4 The need for a harmonised European approach